Regret-Optimal Filtering for Prediction and Estimation: The Setting and Problem Formulation

-The difference is now transparent; in $H_\infty$ estimation, one attempts to minimize the worst-case gain from the disturbances energy to the estimation error, whereas in regret-optimal estimation one attempts to minimize the worst-case gain from the disturbance energy to the regret.
-It is this latter fact that makes the regret-optimal estimator more adaptive since it has as its baseline the best that any noncausal estimator can do, whereas the $H_\infty$ estimator has no baseline to measure itself against.
-This fact will be illustrated in Section \ref{sec:examples}, where we will show that the regret definition results in an estimator that interpolates between the $H_2$ and the $H_\infty$ design criteria.
+The difference is transparent; in $\mathcal H_\infty$ estimation, one attempts to minimize the worst-case gain from the disturbances energy to the estimation error, whereas in regret-optimal estimation one attempts to minimize the worst-case gain from the disturbance energy to the regret.
+This latter fact implies that the regret-optimal estimator attempts to track, as best as it can, the performance of the non-causal estimator across all possible disturbances.
+The $\mathcal H_\infty$ estimator, on the other hand, has no no baseline against which to compare itself.
+This competitive feature is illustrated in Section \ref{sec:examples}, where our simulations show that regret minimization results in filters that effectively interpolate between the $\mathcal H_2$ and the $\mathcal H_\infty$ design criteria.

-Simplifying the optimal regret to have a simple formula is a difficult task and.
-Therefore, in this paper, we define a sub-optimal problem of determining whether the optimal regret is below, above or equal to a given threshold $\gamma$.
-This is made precise in the following problem definition. \begin{problem}[The $\gamma$-optimal regret estimation problem] For a fixed $\gamma$, if exists, find a causal estimator $\mathcal K$ such that
+Solving the regret-optimal problem in terms of the optimal regret value and the optimal filter is difficult.
+Thus, we define a sub-optimal regret problem that can be utilized in order to obtain the optimal solution in practice.
+This is made precise as follows. \begin{problem}[The $\gamma$-optimal regret estimation problem] For a fixed $\gamma$, if exists, find a causal (or strictly-causal) $\mathcal K$ such that